Adimaster1/campbell-biology/chapters/05-Structure-and-Function-of-Large-Biological-Molecules.md

 ![](img/05/six-carbon-sugars.png)

 Depending on the location of the carbonyl group, a sugar is either an aldose (aldehyde sugar) or a ketose (ketone sugar).
-Glucode is an aldose, fructose is a ketose.
+Glucose is an aldose, fructose is a ketose.

 Still another source of diversity is the spacial arrangement of a molecule.
 Glucose and galactose, for example, differ only in the placement of parts around one assymetric carbon.
 What seems like a small difference is significant enough to give the two sugars distinctive shapes and binding activities, thus different behaviors.